 Home $ Teacher Preparation $ Microcredentials $ K-12 CS for Learners with Disabilities Track $ K-12 CS for Learners with Disabilities Course

-K-12 CS for Learners with Disabilities Course
+K-12 CS for Learners with Disabilities Microcredential

 How do you teach computer science when your students have vastly different needs?
 This microcredential course provides a basic toolkit for building an accessible computer science curriculum for K-12 classrooms.